Victim succumbs following chopping incident at Moruca - Guyana Chronicle

 One of two sisters , who sustained severe chop wounds at the hands of her deranged brother at Waramuri Mission, Moruca on Thursday, succumbed to her injuries this morning.

-Reports are that Cynthia Cozier died while receiving treatment at the Suddie Hospital while her sister , Beverly Cozier remains hospitalized in a critical condition.
-The woman’s baby was also injured during the attack but it is unclear what is the severity of the child’s injuries.
+Reports are that Cynthia Cozier, age 28, died while receiving treatment at the Suddie Hospital while her sister, Beverly France, age 40, remains hospitalized in a critical condition.

+Cynthia’s eight- month old baby was also injured during the attack but it is unclear what is the severity of the child’s injuries.

 Police are investigating the incident.